tocco/tocco-docs/devops/internal_servers/edge.rst

       * On the **left list** click on the tab **Remote Settings**

-      * A new windows opens.
+      * A new window opens.
 At the bottom you find an enabled check box it is labeled as follows:
         **Allow connections only from computer running Remote Desktop with Network Level Authentification** Disable the checkbox.